 Thousands of British Airways customers could be at risk of fraud after their personal data and credit card details were stolen in a sophisticated hack.

-The airline confirmed that cyber criminals had intercepted 380,000 transactions during the last fortnight, as experts warned affected customers to be vigilant to targeted emails and calls.
+The airline has confirmed that cyber criminals intercepted 380,000 transactions during the last fortnight, as experts warned affected customers to be vigilant to targeted emails and calls.